-- all railway undertakings operating over his infrastructure, or, where appropriate, representative bodies of railway undertakings operating over his infrastructure, - neighbouring infrastructure managers, as appropriate, - local authorities, representative bodies of the emergency services (including fire fighting and rescue) at either local or national level, as appropriate.
+- all railway undertakings operating over his infrastructure, or, where appropriate, representative bodies of railway undertakings operating over his infrastructure, neighbouring infrastructure managers, as appropriate, define, publish and make available appropriate measures to manage emergency situations and restore the line to normal operation.]

+- local authorities, representative bodies of the emergency services (including fire fighting and rescue) at either local or national level, as appropriate.